Teaching

 (Fall 2024)

-This is the first of two compulsory econometrics courses for first year master students.
+This is the first of two compulsory econometrics courses for first-year master students.
 It starts by discussing the basics of probability theory and (classical) statistical inference (point estimation, uncertainty quantification and hypothesis testing, in finite samples and asymptotically).
-It then proceeds to the ordinary least squares estimation of the linear regression model, including a brief treatment of instrumental variables and generalized method of moments estimation.
-Finally, the course discusses maximum likelihood estimation, as applied to the linear regression model as well as to models of binary and censored outcomes.
+It then proceeds to the ordinary least squares estimation of the linear regression model.
+Next, the course discusses maximum likelihood estimation, as applied to the linear regression model, to models of binary and censored outcomes as well as to generic models of interest.
 This includes a discussion of numerical optimization methods and asymptotic properties obtained via extremum estimation theory.
+Finally, the course treats instrumental variables and generalized method of moments estimation.
 Assessment is based on two exams and bi-weekly problem sets.
 By analyzing foundational models and concepts in-depth and emphasizing the practical (numerical) implementation of inference procedures, the course allows students to easily apply their knowledge to non-standard settings, tailored to their application of interest.

 Econometrics II (Master, core course)